silverstripe/roadmap/README.md

-# Silverstripe CMS support timeline and roadmap
+# Silverstripe CMS roadmap and support timeline JSON

+Holds JSON data used for the Silverstripe CMS roadmap and support timeline